COLOR GIRL 114

 I have to push through and work on my flats for class.
 Try to get more rest.
 I got places to go and people to see!

 Started my wishlist for the Christmas grab bag with my co-workers.
 I decided to get all swimsuits to my future vacay.
 I printed my final presentation for class.
 Now all that is left to do is finish my sketches.
 Sarah gave me a mini photoshop tutorial.
 I think I will enroll in a photoshop class next semester. 😝

 Got stuck on the train this morning again!

 The usual.
 Work was pretty breezy.
 I ate a lot of holiday candy, went to a birthday celebration and tested out new makeup for potential clients.
 I went to my friend Jazmine’s art show and I’m so proud of her work and her growth.
 I can’t wait to see what she does next.
 I love the fact that I’m surrounded by creatives that are flourishing just like me.
 It is so helpful for my journey especially because there is no written out path for us.

-At the art show I ran into some of my Morehouse brothers.
+At the art show, I ran into some of my Morehouse brothers.
 I took lots of pics and had a few drinks.
-Afterwards I went to hang out with a new a guy my friend is dating.
+Afterward I went to hang out with a new a guy my friend is dating.
 We went out for drinks, dancing, and tacos!
 The night was so random and i didn’t get home until 4 am.
-On top of that I got introduced to Peewee Longway and listened to Gucci Mane’s new album.
+On top of that, I got introduced to Peewee Longway and listened to Gucci Mane’s new album.
 Litttttttttyyyyyyyyy.